SteeltoeOSS/Documentation/api/v4/management/httpexchanges.md

 | `IncludeTimeTaken` | Whether to return the request duration. | `true` |
 | `Reverse` | Whether to return exchanges in reverse order (newest first). | `true` |

-All request and response headers are redacted by default, except for the whitelisted entries below.
+All request and response header values are redacted by default, except for the whitelisted entries below.
 To return additional headers unredacted, add them to the `RequestHeaders` or `ResponseHeaders` arrays.

 Whitelist of HTTP request headers: